 Hibachi Style Fried Rice is by far my most loved fried rice.
 There are some tricks to making fried rice a success when making it at home.

 - Something that may be eye-opening to many home cooks is how much butter or margarine is used in the Hibachi restaurant environment – it’s a lot!
 But, using a generous amount of margarine separates all of the rice and flavors the dish quite well.

-Another very important secret is using day-old leftover short grain rice.
+- Another very important secret is using day-old leftover short-grain rice.
 It is best to make the rice the day before or use leftover rice because this rice has been cooled and allowed to dry out some, which will allow it to soak up the seasonings and sauce that is added when stir-frying.
 Using day-old cooked rice will also keep your fried rice from becoming gummy because much of the excess moisture has been dried out.

 - 8 tablespoons margarine

 - 2 cloves garlic